Things To Do

 Tues.-Fri.
 10 a.m.-4 p.m.: 2nd Sat. of each month 10 a.m.-4 p.m.

-Willow Park has one of the greatest waterfowl collections in the region, showcasing more than 100 species.
+Zootah at Willow Park has dozens of different species to learn about and interact with and has one of the greatest waterfowl collections in the region, showcasing more than 100 species.
 The setting offers walkways among shady willow trees and children can feed the ducks, geese, and trout.
 See lemurs, red fox, coyotes, elk, bald eagles, deer, bobcats, and more.
 Picnic and playground areas are adjacent to the zoo.

 419 West 700 South, Logan